iluxav/ply-web/public/ply-skill.md

 # ply — agent guide

 > Package, run, scale, wire and deploy applications with ply — the daemonless Linux container runtime where an app is a package, dependencies are declared in ply.toml, and an image is a resolved lockfile.
-Use this whenever the user mentions ply, ply.toml, `ply build`/`ply run`/`ply deploy`, plybox.sh, or a .img container image; when they want to containerize an app without Docker or a Dockerfile; when they ask about running services on a single VPS or droplet without Kubernetes; or when they are wiring several services together, publishing ports, adding TLS, or importing a Docker image into ply.
+Use this whenever the user mentions ply, ply.toml, `ply build`/`ply run`/`ply deploy`, plybox.sh, or a .img container image; when they want to containerize an app without Docker or a Dockerfile; when they ask about running services on a single VPS or droplet without Kubernetes; or when they are wiring several services together, publishing ports, adding TLS, or importing a Docker image into ply; when they ask what a container may reach on the network (egress policy, audit, enforcement) or how to autoscale without Kubernetes.
 Also use it when a ply command errored and they want it diagnosed; and when operating a ply host or fleet — deploying via deployment files, checking deploy status, reading the events journal, scaling, rolling back, or diagnosing a failed build on a server.